TranslationalBioinformaticsUnit/scbert-reusability/README.md

 python -m pip install einops==0.4.1 python -m pip install local_attention==1.4.4
 ```
-Additionally, you should ask the authors for access to the following relevant files:
+Additionally, you should ask the authors for access to the following relevant files (see [data section](https://github.com/TencentAILabHealthcare/scBERT#data) for more details):

 * Pretrained model: *panglao_pretrain.pth*
 * Panglao dataset for preprocessing step: *panglao_10000.h5ad*